-Spain boasts an overwhelming number of UNESCO-listed World Heritage Sites and the kind of architecture that people travel across the world to see!
+Spain boasts an overwhelming number of UNESCO-listed World Heritage Sites and the kind of architecture that people travel across the world to see.
 Not to mention the incredible works of art and the world-class museums scattered across the country!

 If you’ve ever been to Spain, I’m sure you know that you can’t go far without finding a mesmerizing Church or Cathedral, or being awestruck by some incredible landmark or monument.
+So be sure to pack your favorite Fuji lens for travel, so you can capture all the beauty.

 In a country that has so many amazing monuments and tourist attractions that will take your breath away, it’s a tough choice deciding which should be at the top of your list to visit!
 Especially with fascinating tales and folklore attached to many of them.